 In spite of hardship, those men who endured “soldiered on” to victory.
 Propaganda and patriotism must have played their part…the soldiers were fighting for their loved ones, they were fighting for their homes and for their freedom and they were fighting for King and Empire.
 They were willing to make the ultimate sacrifice for all of that…and for a dream that some day they could return to a normal life, in freedom and peace.
 Naive? or Stoical?
 Above all, Courageous.
 Most would have experienced intense fear when under fire and some would not cope.
 80,000 British men were treated for shell shock after the war ended, but many more must have suffered in silence and it must have changed their lives.

-So Grandad returned home in April of 1919 and on 10th January 1920 he married his sweetheart, Mary Ann Ellis, my Grandma.
+George Archer, Grandad, returned home in April of 1919 and on 10th January 1920 he married his sweetheart, Mary Ann Ellis, my Grandma.

 After the war, Grandad returned to work at Aldham’s Mill in Dewsbury, which continued to manufacture blankets.
 He remained there until his retirement at the age of 65.
 He died in Dewsbury, from pneumonia, aged 78, in January 1974, leaving a widow, five children, six grandchildren and one great-grand-child.